Marital Malpractice: “I Didn’t Believe My Husband When He Told Me He Had ADHD”

 When I read “The ADHD Effect on Marriage,” by Melissa Orlov, I began to see its impact on my relationship with my husband.

-When we dated, my husband told me that he had ADHD, half jokingly, citing an inability to focus at times.
+When we dated, my husband told me that he had attention deficit disorder (ADHD or ADD), half jokingly, citing an inability to focus at times.
 I said, “No, you don’t.”
 I was a clinical psychology graduate student, and my husband wasn’t like the kids I evaluated, whose attention drifted away mid-sentence, who lost their school supplies, who had terrible grades and paid attention only to video games.
 He was high achieving, attended a top business school, and had a history of excellent performance in jobs, school, and in team sports.
 When he graduated, he got a great job in finance.

 We got married, and had a kid.
 Everything was great, except for his long work hours.
 Then he got a new job that didn’t demand as much time, and we had a second child.
 Having two kids is very challenging for most marriages.
 Instead of me handing one of them off and getting a break, and vice versa, now someone needed to be with at least one child most of the time.
 Multitasking was the norm, and a lot less sleep.